fortify/shared-gradle-helpers/README.md

 * `version = getProjectVersion()`
     * Define the version number based directly on Git status, for example `5.4` for tagged versions, or `5.4-SNAPSHOT` for snapshot versions.
 This format is mostly used for libraries that get deployed to a Maven repository.

-* `version = getProjectVersionAsBetaOrRelease()`
+* `version = getProjectVersionAsBetaOrRelease(true)`
-    * Define the version number in a format that is more suitable for artifacts that are downloaded manually, for example `5.4-release` for tagged versions, or `5.4-beta-20191231-235930` for snapshot versions.
+    * Define the version number in an alpha/beta/release format, for example `5.4-release` for tagged versions, or `5.4-beta-20191231-235930` for snapshot versions.
 This format is mostly used for artifacts that are downloaded manually by users, like command line utilities.

+* `version = getProjectVersionAsBetaOrRelease(false)`
+    * Similar to `getProjectVersionAsBetaOrRelease(true)` but without the date/timestamp, for example `5.4-beta`.
+This format is mostly used for generating a download container that holds multiple builds of the same snapshot version.

 * `version = getProjectVersionAsPlainVersionNumber()`
     * Define the version number as a plain version number, for example `5.4` for tagged versions, or `0.20191231.235930` for snapshot versions.
 This format is mostly used for versioned plugins where the plugin container requires a plain version number.

 Note that in some cases you may want to use multiple variants within a single project, assigning the method return values to different properties.
+For example:

+* Use `getProjectVersionAsBetaOrRelease(true)` as the main project version property.
+For example, this will generate artifacts named `<myplugin>-5.4-release.jar` or `<myplugin>-5.4-beta-20191231-235930.jar`.
+* Use `getProjectVersionAsBetaOrRelease(false)` as the container name to which builds are being uploaded.
+For example, this will generate download containers named `5.4-release` or `5.4-beta`.
+Once a snapshot version has been released as a tagged version, you can delete all beta builds by simply deleting the beta container.
-For example, you could use `getProjectVersionAsBetaOrRelease()` as the main project version property, and use `getProjectVersionAsPlainVersionNumber()` to generate a plugin version number contained in a plugin descriptor.
-This approach allows for generating an artifact named `<myplugin>-5.4-release.jar` with the plugin descriptor specifying the plugin version as `5.4`, or an artifact named `<myplugin>-5.4-beta-20191231-235930.jar` with the plugin descriptor specifying the plugin version as `0.20191231.235930`.
+* Use `getProjectVersionAsPlainVersionNumber()` to generate a plugin version number contained in a plugin descriptor.
+For example, this will generate plugin versions `5.4` or `0.20191231.235930`.